bk20x/Preload/README.md

-# Preload
-### Procedure and Macro to parse Json into tables and generate query functions for them at compile time.
+## Proc and Macro to parse Json into tables and generate query functions for them at compile time.

 #### Compile with `--app:lib --passL:-static`